-Koh Kood and Koh Mak have left the dark days behind after the finally being hooked up to the National Electricty Grid.
+Leaving the dark days behind them, Koh Kood and Koh Mak have been finally hooked up to the National Electricity Grid.

-As of 4/8/15, all that should change as the switch was flipped on a 50km underwater cable which connects Koh Kood and Koh Mak to the mainland Grid.
-The cable, the direct result of a 1.4 billion budget approved back in 2012, runs across from Klong Yai near the Had Lek border with Cambodia and it is slated to meet the islands’ electricity demands for the next 30 years.
-Power outages will not completely disappear, the district’s frequent storms will ensure that, but resorts and homes will have a continuous, reliable and safer supply than before.
+On 4th August, the authorities flipped the switch on a 50km underwater cable which connects Koh Kood and Koh Mak to the mainland Grid.
+The cable, the direct result of a 1.4 billion budget approved back in 2012, runs across from Klong Yai near the Had Lek border with Cambodia.
+It’s slated to meet the islands’ electricity demands for the next 30 years.

 This of course will attract considerably more investment into the islands, so in turn their development is likely to accelerate.
 Expect to see the imminent arrival of 7/11 and perhaps Tesco Lotus on one or both in the not too distant future.